rabbitmq/rabbitmq-stream-rust-client/README.md

 Contributions are welcome!
 Please read our contributing guide to understand how to submit issues, enhancements, or patches.

 ## License
-This project is licensed under the MIT License.
 See the LICENSE file for details.